Mogadon 5 mg Tablets

-    Some loss of efficacy to the hypnotic effects of short-acting benzodiazepines may develop after repeated use for a few weeks.
+Tolerance: Some loss of efficacy to the hypnotic effects of benzodiazepines may develop after repeated use for a few weeks.

 Abnormal psychological reactions to benzodiazepines have been reported.
 Rare behavioural effects include paradoxical aggressive outbursts, excitement, confusion, restlessness, agitation, irritability, delusion, rages, nightmares, hallucinations, psychoses, inappropriate behaviour and the uncovering of depression with suicidal tendencies.
 Extreme caution should therefore be used in prescribing benzodiazepines to patients with personality disorders.
 If any of these reactions occur, use of the drug should be discontinued.
 These reactions may be quite severe and are more likely to occur in the elderly.

 Benzodiazepines may induce anterograde amnesia.
 The condition usually occurs 1 to 2 hours after ingesting the product and may last up to several hours.
 Therefore, to reduce the risk, patients should ensure that they will be able to have an uninterrupted sleep of 7 to 8 hours.